 How to Host a Pilot Project

-Michigan Humanities invites community colleges to apply.
+Michigan Humanities invites non-profit organizations that work with youth to apply.

 Eligible applicants will: